Study in USA

 More than one million international students studied in the US last year.
-Here we look at why and how you can study in the US and answer all common questions about studying there.
+Here we look at why and how you can study in USA and answer all common questions about studying there.

 For this article we invited the American student Michaela Lord as a guest writer.
-Most of the text below is written by her based on her own experience.
+About half the text below is written by her based on her own experience.
 We have then added some additional facts and topics to give a complete guide for international students.

 So, are you interested in learning in the world’s most diverse country?
 Are you curious about the American educational system?
 While the United States is popular for its entertainment, culture and overall global persona, it is an ideal place for a foreigner to go to if they want to study abroad.
 Learn more here:

 The United States is arguably the place to go to if you want to study abroad and go to the Americas.
 While its power standing has been questioned numerous times in the past decade, it is known as the land of the free.
 Built on a revolution against Great Britain for independence in 1776, the United States has grown considerably for a young country, despite its history of being in wars.
 Having their own Civil War and then being players in the two World Wars, the United States earned its reputation from international involvement in these tragedies.
 It was post World War II when the country was able to experience a boom, and earned its title as a superpower.

 The United States has its own unique culture and depending on the region you go to, one can have varying experiences, and their reactions will depend on the given area.
 In general, the United States are divided into the following regions: Northeast, Southeast, Midwest, Mid-Atlantic, West and Southwest.
 When studying, it is smart to research the area you will be living in.
 Due to the country being the fourth largest in the world, the climate is drastically different, and one can experience different climates by going a few states away.
 With different temperate zones, this also leads to various landscapes to view while studying abroad, making for interesting vacation ideas.